-- a.
-All Term I students receiving less than 74.5% on any test (quizzes are exempt from remediation) will be required to meet with the Instructor or the Remediation/Educational Assistance Coordinator during office hours. - b.
+a.
+All Term I students receiving less than 74.5% on any test (quizzes are exempt from remediation) will be required to meet with the Instructor or the Remediation/Educational Assistance Coordinator during office hours.

+- b.
 A Term I student can only retest on three (3) examinations.
 The remediation plan for these examinations can include a review of the material, homework assignment and/or a retest on content.
 Upon successful completion of the assignment the student will achieve a grade of 75%.
 This grade is then recorded for the examination. - c.
+Students must score a minimum of 60 % on all onsite review programs and obtain an 80% to pass each assignment.
+Those students scoring less than 60% will dropped from the program.
+Those students scoring between 60-79.4% will be given an alternate assignment for remediation which must be passed with a score of 80% (the maximum score recorded will be 75% for the remediated assignment). - d.
 Any student who fails to achieve a minimum grade of "C" (75% or GPA 2.5) by the end of Term 100A and 100B will be dismissed from the Vocational Nursing Program.